dollarscout

 Definition

-Expense Ratio refers to the annual fee expressed as a percentage of your investment, which mutual funds and ETFs charge to cover their management costs.
+Expense Ratio refers to the annual fee that mutual funds and ETFs charge their shareholders, expressed as a percentage of assets under management.

 What is Expense Ratio?